Rivian R1S: Trim levels

 The entry-level trim was called the Explore package, which included matte-black interior finishes and heated vegan leather seats.
 In August 2022, Rivian announced it had discontinued the Explore package citing low demand, simplified assembly and supply chain constraints that would be alleviated with a single option.
 By eliminating the base trim, Rivian effectively increased prices.

 The Adventure package upgrades the interior with heated and cooled perforated vegan leather seats, Chilewich woven floor mats, wood or vegan leather accents, and a premium Rivian Elevation sound system designed by Meridian Audio which includes a removable Bluetooth speaker.

 The limited-availability Launch edition included the Adventure package, the large battery, an exclusive Launch green color, and an option to upgrade wheels and tires at no additional cost.

 History

 The Rivian R1S debuted as a prototype model first shown at the Los Angeles Auto Show in November 2018.
 The prototype shown in LA was said to be in "production form".
 By December 2019, Rivian had raised $1.3 billion in new funding for this and the R1T Truck.

 Delivery delays

 The first two R1S vehicles were delivered to the CEO, R.J.
 Scaringe, and the CFO, Claire McDonough, in December 2021.
 Rivian announced in mid-June 2022 that there would be a delay for some deliveries of its R1S electric SUV.
-The company cites the delay is due to supply chain issues and limited service infrastructure.
+The company cited the delay was due to supply chain issues and limited service infrastructure.
 Deliveries to customers began in late August 2022.
-The first vehicles to be released were equipped with the large (135 kW/hr) battery and quad-motor drivetrain.
+The first vehicles to be released were equipped with the large (135 kWh) battery and quad-motor drivetrain.